danchoi/vmail/README.markdown

 When you're done writing, send the message by typing `,vs` in normal mode.

-While you're composing a message in the composition window, you can save a draft to a local file with the standard vim `:w` command:
+While you're composing a message in the composition window, you can save a draft to a local file with the standard Vim `:w` command:

     :w my_draft_filename.txt